-Adding plants to indoor spaces adds beauty to our surroundings, helps remove toxins from the air and enhances our sense of well being.
-When choosing indoor plants, color, texture and form can complement existing décor to create a striking focal point or soften hard edges and angles.
+Adding plants for indoor beauty also helps remove toxins from the air and enhances our sense of well-being.
+When choosing indoor plants, color, texture, and form can complement existing décor to create a striking focal point or soften hard edges and angles.

 Plants Needing Low Light – Place these plants more than eight feet away from windows or in a northern exposure.

 This easy-care plant adds beauty and grace to any room and is a proven “clean air plant” helping remove toxins like formaldehyde from the environment.
-Most varieties have lance-shaped leaves heavily mottled with shades of green, gray and silver.
-We love the new Jazzed Gem series with splashes of vibrant reds, pinks and corals.
+Most varieties have lance-shaped leaves heavily mottled with shades of green, gray, and silver.
+We love the new Jazzed Gem series with splashes of vibrant reds, pinks, and corals.
 ‘Sparkling Sarah’ has pink and cream highlights and red stems.
-Grows one to three foot tall and wide.
+Grows one to three feet tall and wide.

 Peacock Plant (Calathea) and Prayer Plant (Marantha)

 This is a truly “wow” plant.
-Bold, bright and colorful—with red, yellow, orange and even purple stripes and dots highlighting the green leaves—a croton brings the tropics to any setting.
+Bold, bright, and colorful—with red, yellow, orange, and even purple stripes and dots highlighting the green leaves—croton brings the tropics to any setting.
 Place in a sunroom where it can grow into a small shrub or use smaller plants to create a lovely centerpiece on your Thanksgiving table.